 - Remove the background in Kapwing

-- Add your signature to Word or Google Docs
+- Add your signature to Microsoft Word or Google Docs

 This step is just as easy as the first.
 Using any camera, take a picture of your signature, with sufficient lighting.
 Using your phone is probably the easiest way to take your picture, since you can use the same device to edit your image in Kapwing or send it quickly to your computer.

 In addition to keeping your background clear and using adequate lighting, try to eliminate unnecessary blank space around your signature – the larger your signature is in your picture, the higher quality it will have on your documents.
 And if you can, try to include only the paper in frame.
-This will eliminate a step from your editing process.
+This will make your editing process a bit easier.

 When you’ve downloaded your signature, open the document you want to sign digitally.
 The easiest way to add your signature is simply to find the file in your file browser or browser downloads and drag it directly into your Word or Google doc.
 Once you’ve added it, you can select your image to resize it by dragging the corners.
 Then, drag the image itself to reposition it on your document – you'll probably want to choose "break text" in the text wrapping options.
 Now your document is signed and ready to send as a résumé, letter, agreement, or personal statement.

 I hope you enjoy creating high-quality digital documents on any device, without sacrificing the personal look of a handwritten signature.
-For more content tips, product updates, and editing tutorials, subscribe to Kapwing App on YouTube or follow us on Twitter @KapwingApp.
+For more tips and tutorials on creating digital content in 2021, subscribe to Kapwing App on YouTube or follow us on Twitter @KapwingApp.
 In the meantime, check out these related articles on professional image editing tools: